WOA-Project/SurfaceDuo-Guides/DualBoot.md

 Once you do this, you will need to follow this guide again each time you update Android™, or your Android™ installation won't boot anymore.

+Please backup your original boot.img image.
+You will need to reflash it in order to update successfully within android going forward.
+Or you'll have to use an OTA package.

 ## Steps 🛠️

 ### Getting original boot image information and files